 More countries affirm commitment to Declaration on Children, Youth and Climate Action during Bulgaria-UNICEF event at COP28

-DUBAI, 8 December 2023 – Countries from across Europe and Central Asia affirmed their commitment to accelerating inclusive, child and youth-centered climate policies and action at a UNICEF - Bulgaria event on the Youth, Children and Skills Day at COP28.
+DUBAI, 8 December 2023 – Countries from across Europe and Central Asia affirmed their commitment to accelerating inclusive, child and youth-centered climate policies and action at a Bulgaria-UNICEF event on the Youth, Children and Skills Day at COP28.

-Young people and leaders from across Europe and Central Asia attended a UNICEF and Government of Bulgaria co-hosted event on the Declaration on Children, Youth and Climate Action.
+Young people from Bulgaria and Spain and leaders from across Europe and Central Asia shared knowledge and discussed best practices for implementing the Declaration on Children, Youth and Climate Action.

 “We appeal to world leaders to place children and young people at the center of the climate agenda, to actively include them in discussions, initiatives and policies addressing climate issues.
 We need to be given a platform so those in power hear our voices.
 We need to be part of the solution,” said Denis Urumov, Bulgarian youth climate activist.